hsinhaoyu/hhyu_site/content/publications.md

 ---
 For full cv, see [here](/cv.pdf).

+For full list of publications, see [Google Scholar](https://scholar.google.com/citations?hl=en&user=EMaG69UAAAAJ) and [Publons](https://publons.com/researcher/3074547/hsin-hao-yu)

 ### Awards
+- 2019: Amanda Caples Award for Outstanding Alumnus, Centre of Excellence for Integrated Brain Function
 - 2013: Australian Research Council Discovery Early Career Researcher Award (DECRA)
 - 2013: Best Postdoctoral Oral Presentation Award, Bosch Institute Annual Scientific Meeting 2013
 - 2010: School of Biomedical Sciences Travel Grant

 ### Recent presentations
+- 2020: IBM Research Australia Seminar: Title: The traveling salesman in the brain: modeling the formation of topographical maps in the visual cortex using self-organization principles.
+- 2019: New Advances in Biocomplexity Workshop (University of Sydney).
+Title: Artificial Intelligence and the eye: a window into health
 - 2018: Monash University Machine Learning Symposium.
 Title: The visual cortex as a deep neural network
 - 2017: Monash Biomedicine Discovery Institute "Rising Stars" Seminar Series.
 Title: The physiological consequences of damages to the primate visual cortex in different development stages.
 - 2017: Advances in Functional Studies of Marmoset Brain Mini-Symposium.
 Title: Where visual areas meet - The representation of the visual field in the dorsomedial cortex of the marmoset monkey.